danieliser/py-sql-to-csv/README.md

 Currently only MySQL databases are supported, and exported to CSV.
 If there is interest in other database types or export formats, please [open an issue](https://github.com/danieliser/py-sql-to-csv/issues).

+## Features

+* Full or incremental syncs of data from MySQL databases to CSV files.
+* Configurable via JSON file.
+* Can be run from CLI or cron.
+* Supports multiple databases and tables.
+* Supports syncing same table multiple times with different filters.
+* Supports SSH tunneling to remote databases.
+* Post sync validation of row counts.
+* GUI tool to generate table configs.

+## Future Features

+* Support for other database types.
+*

 ## Installation

 1. Clone this repository
 2. Install python dependencies: `pip install -r requirements.txt` or `conda install --file requirements.txt`.
-3. Copy the `config.example.json` file to `config.json` and edit it to configure your databases and tables.
+3. Copy the `config.example.json` file to `config.json` and edit it to configure your database connections.
+4. Either manually add table configs, or use the GUI to select tables to sync by running `python ./generate-table-config.py`
-4. Run the tool by calling  `python sync-db-tables.py`.
+5. Run the tool by calling  `python ./sync-db-tables.py`.

 ## Configuration